-Next month I will conclude this series on Internet Marketing with an article about how to speak and what to say to potential patients who call your office from your web site.
-If you have spent all this time and effort and money designing an attractive web-site and positioning it and driving patient traffic to it, the front desk staff has to be at the top of their game in converting patient calls into patient appointments.
+Next month I will conclude this series on internet marketing with an article about how to speak and what to say to potential patients who call your office from your Web site.
+If you have spent all this time, effort, and money designing an attractive Web site, positioning it, and driving patient traffic to it, the front desk staff has to be proficient in converting patient calls into patient appointments.